emqx/emqx-docs/en_US/data-integration/rule-sql-syntax.md

 <img src="./assets/rules/data-integration-arch.png" alt="image" style="zoom:40%;" />

-EMQX has provided a rich set of built-in functions that you can access by clicking **Data Integration** -> **Rules** -> **SQL Example** on EMQX Dashboard.
+EMQX has provided a rich set of built-in functions that you can access by clicking **Integration** -> **Rules** -> **SQL Example** on EMQX Dashboard.
 For more customized needs, EMQX also supports creating your own SQL-like statements.
 This section will introduce the SQL-like language.

 This SQL-like syntax has two types of statements: `SELECT` and `FOREACH`.
 Each rule can have exactly one statement.